Model agnostic signal encoding by leaky integrate and fire, performance and uncertainty: Proof of main result

 \subsection{Proof of Theorem \ref{coro_1}}

 We use Theorem \ref{thm:main} with $f=f_j$, $j=1,2$ and $f_\Omega$ as in \eqref{eq_ba} (so, in one case we use exact firing times and in the other one approximate ones).
-We then obtain bounds valid on the inference windows associated with each signal $f_j$, which is contained in the inference window associated with the whole class $\mathcal{C}$.
+We then obtain bounds valid on the inference windows associated with each signal $f_j$, which contain the inference window associated with the whole class $\mathcal{C}$.
 As observed after the statement of the theorem, under \eqref{eq_under} the bounds simplify to

 Finally, we estimate $\|f_1-f_2\|_{L^\infty[T_1,T_2]} \leq \|f_1-f_\Omega\|_{L^\infty[T_1,T_2]} + \|f_2-f_\Omega\|_{L^\infty[T_1,T_2]}$ and the conclusion follows.